jsecurity-rocks/p4r490n.github.io/_posts/2021-10-02-CybersecLabs - Weak.md

 background: '/img/blue_wave.jpg'
 ---
 # Introduction
-While being the not-so-popular alternative to HackTheBox and TryHackMe - Cybersec labs also boasts a variety of vulnerable machines which are available for a subscription fee.
+While being the not-so-popular platform as the HackTheBox or TryHackMe - Cybersec labs also boasts a variety of vulnerable machines which are available for a subscription fee.
 Feel free to check them out since they have quite a few interesting attack vectors.

 This particular box uses unrestricted FTP upload to webroot to gain a foothold, and later has two paths to gain a SYSTEM shell.